 Watch The Movie The Bounty

-The Bounty (1984) is the fifth and latest film adaption of the mutiny on the HMAV Bounty.
+The Bounty (1984) is the most recent film adaption of the mutiny on the HMAV Bounty.
 This movie review will discuss why I found this to be such a wonderful film.
 When it first came out in 1984 it received mediocre reviews, but it is actually a gem of a movie and I suggest you check it out.
 Some of the bigger stars today such as Liam Neeson and Daniel Day-Lewis made their debuts in The Bounty, so it is interesting to see how these two got their start.
 In a previous hub I addressed the historical background behind the mutiny and the how the mutineers who stayed with Fletcher Christian decided to hideout on Pitcairn Island.
 In this movie review I would like to address some of the reasons why The Bounty is a great film and has been overlooked.
 The Bounty is the fifth film version of the events surround the mutiny on the HMAV Bounty, but this is the most accurate and one of the most interesting of all the movies.
 Do you like movies about pirates and thought that Pirates of the Caribbean was a great flick?
 If so, you will be surprised to see how much better this true to life story about about how the dignified British master's mate Fletcher Christian became a pirate when he seized the HMAV Bounty.

 It is the most historically accurate of all of the five film versions, but it is not 100% accurate.
 The opening scene of The Bounty is great because we see Fletcher Christian (Mel Gibson) and Lieutenant William Bligh (Anthony Hopkins) interacting with each other as friends, which is quite a departure from earlier films.
 Lit.
 Bligh sought Christian out at his gentlemen's club, which shows the class differences between the two men.
 Bligh is wearing a somewhat modest suit of the times, whereas Christian is wearing a very elegant one and is even accompanied by a servant.
 Not all of these details are completely accurate because in reality Christian's immediate family had lost their wealth and were relying on family connections to maintain their status in society.
 In the opening scene Bligh goes to Christian and asks him to accompany him on his expedition to collect breadfruit trees from Tahiti and bring them back to Jamaica as a cheap food source for the slaves in the West Indies.
 In this movie scene it seems as if Bligh is at the disadvantage asking Christian to accompany him, especially since Christian had many upper class family members.
 In reality Christian was excited about Bligh asking him to go on the expedition because his immediate family was in financial narrow straights, and the prestiege of this trip would help to preserve his family name.